mitsuba-renderer/drjit/src/python/docstr.rst

 .. topic:: JitFlag_KernelFreezing

-    Enable recording of functions annotated with :py:func:`freeze`.
+    Enable recording and replay of functions annotated with :py:func:`freeze`.

-    If KernelFreezing is enabled, all Dr.Jit operations executed in a function annotated with :py:func:`freeze` are recorded at it's first call and replayed on subsequent calls.
+    If KernelFreezing is enabled, all Dr.Jit operations executed in a function annotated with :py:func:`freeze` are recorded at it's first call and replayed without re-tracing on subsequent calls.

+    If this flag is disabled, replay of previously frozen functions is disabled as well.

 .. topic:: JitFlag_Default